132nd-vWing/OPUF-Brief/Docs/SPINS.md

 Receivers must receive clearance from the controlling agency (AWACS) before contacting the tanker.

 **Joining procedures.**
 The left side of the tanker is to be used for joining aircraft.
-The first receiver of a formation may join directly astern the boom, when the receiver has visually confirmed that no refueling is in progress.
+The first receiver of a formation may join directly astern the boom, when the receiver has visually confirmed that no refuelling is in progress.

 ### Tanker information